Patola tangaliya gujarat

 Speaking of the legends and folklore, there is an interesting story behind Tangaliya art.
 The story has it that Tangaliya was invented by a shepherd boy who fell in love with the daughter of a weaver.

 When married her against the will of his parents, his parents disowned him, resulting in the newlywed couple ending up staying with the girl’s parents.
 While continuing herding sheep, the boy slowly learned the art of weaving from his in-laws and used sheep wool for weaving shawls.
-His designs and the art of weaving were so distinct that they quickly picked up and become popular – hence the art of Tangaliya weaving was found.
+His designs and the art of weaving were so distinct that they quickly picked up and became popular – hence the art of Tangaliya weaving was found.

 An interesting sidelight to this story is that today art is never taught to daughters of the family, as daughters can pass on this knowledge to other families when they get married and create competition for existing craftsmen.